Real Estate Diversity Initiative (REDI)

 Participant Benefits

-- Mentoring and Education valued at $15,000.
+- Mentoring + Education

-- A new network of allied professionals.
+- New network of allied professionals

-- Certificate of completion.
+- Certificate of Completion